 Recreational, camp and activity-based programs.
-These programs are not medically necessary and include:
+These programs include:

-- Gym, swim and other sports programs, camps and training - Creative art, play and sensory movement and dance therapy - Recreational programs and camps - Boot camp programs, outward bound programs and tall-ship programs - Equine programs and other animal-assisted programs and camps

-- Exercise and maintenance-level programs. - Hiking and other adventure programs and camps
+- · Gym, swim and other sports programs, camps and training - Creative art, play and sensory movement and dance therapy - · Recreational programs and camps - Boot camp programs, outward bound programs and tall-ship programs - · Equine programs and other animal-assisted programs and camps - Exercise and maintenance-level programs. - · Hiking and other adventure programs and camps